oVirt/ovirt-site/source/feature/diskpermissions.html.md

 ### Design

-Disk should be located in entities hierarchy under storage domain and under VM.
-The following section describes permissions for Disk entities.
+Disk inherits permissions from the VM it attached to and from the storage domain he resides on (if there is one) The following section describes permissions for Disk entities.

 #### Disk Actions